torvalds/linux/Documentation/core-api/watch_queue.rst

 units of buffer slots is noted in ``n->info & WATCH_INFO_LENGTH``.

-The ``cred`` struct indicates the credentials of the source (subject) and is passed to the LSMs, such as SELinux, to allow or suppress the recording of the note in each individual queue according to the credentials of that queue (object).
+The ``cred`` struct indicates the credentials of the source (subject) and is passed to the LSMs, such as SEGNU/Linux, to allow or suppress the recording of the note in each individual queue according to the credentials of that queue (object).